Our Church Planting Timeline

 Year 6

 We arrived on the field of PNG May 21, 2021.
-We moved to an Ethnos360 missions base where have begun our field orientation.
-We will learn the national culture, national language (Tok Pisin, commonly known as Melanesian Pidgin), and practical church planting tools.
-We will also take survey trips into different tribes to discern which people group the Lord would have us serve among and who our coworkers will be.
+We moved to an Ethnos360 missions base where we began our field orientation.
+We learned the national culture, national language (Tok Pisin, commonly known as Melanesian Pidgin), and practical church planting tools.
+We also sought out survey trips into different tribes to discern which people group the Lord would have us serve among and who our coworkers will be.

 Tribal Allocation